sneha-4-22/Energy-Calculator/README.md

 This repository contains the source code for a simple Carbon Footprint Calculator App built using Streamlit and Python.
 The app allows users to estimate their carbon footprint based on the energy consumption mix in their selected country.

+## Development Link

+The app is deployed and accessible at [https://sneha-4-22-energy-calculator-app-ngrq34.streamlit.app/](https://sneha-4-22-energy-calculator-app-ngrq34.streamlit.app/).

 ## Features

 - Select a country from the dropdown menu.